 How to obtain Piper

-Training your own voice In collab, and a shoutout
+Training your own voice in Colab, and a shoutout

-If you wish to train your own voice, I highly recommend a read through Zachary Bennoui’s post on training with piper which was huge for me at the time.
-It will get you started on the basic notebooks as the main Piper training notebook can still be made into a copy and used just the same.
-Very little in that post has changed, although be aware that paid Collab subscriptions will do better especially if you can get the Pro one with 24-hour runtime.
+If you wish to train your own voice, I highly recommend reading through Zachary Bennoui’s post on training with Piper , which was huge for me at the time.
+It will get you started on the basic notebooks, as the main Piper training notebook can still be made into a copy and used just the same.
+Very little in that post has changed, although be aware that paid Colab subscriptions will do better, especially if you can get the Pro one with 24-hour runtime.

-I also wish to shout-out the developer of the Sonata voices for helping me with getting the streaming variants to work.
+I also wish to shout out the developer of the Sonata voices for helping me get the streaming variants to work.
 This person is a genius at being a great dev.
-Here’s a Collab Notebook file for Exporting your last.CKPT file to your drive.
+Here’s a Colab Notebook file for exporting your last.CKPT file to your drive.
 Please note that this creates a folder called model_final within the root of your drive.
 The notebook will eventually be updated with headings and more options, but for now it’s basic enough to work.
 You will also need to update the configuration JSON file for your voice model.
 It will require setting the streaming boolean to true like so:

 "num_symbols": 256,